 Unlike equities, which typically entitle the holder to a continuing stake in a corporation, commodity futures contracts normally specify a certain date for delivery of the underlying physical commodity.
 Holding a commodity futures contract to expiration will result in the delivery of the component commodity and net cash settlement.
-To maintain an investment position in the commodity futures contracts referenced by the CMCI without a delivery of the underlying physical commodity futures contract referenced by the CMCI approaches expiration, it is replaced by a similar contract that has a later expiration.
+To maintain an investment position in the commodity futures contracts referenced by the CMCI without a delivery of the underlying physical commodity and net cash settlement, when the relevant commodity futures contract referenced by the CMCI approaches expiration, it is replaced by a similar contract that has a later expiration.
 Thus, for example, a component futures contract purchased and held in August may specify an October expiration.
 As time passes, the contract expiring in October may be replaced by a contract for delivery in December.
 This process is referred to as "rolling".

 If the market for the component futures contract is in "backwardation", which means that the prices are lower in more distant delivery months than in nearer delivery months, the purchase of the December contract would take place at a price that is lower than the sale price of the October contract.
-Conversely, if the market for the component futures contract is in "contango", which means that the prices are higher in more distant delivery months than in nearer delivery months the purchase of the December contract would take place at a price that is higher than in nearer delivery months, the purchase of the December contract would take place at a price that is higher than the sale price of the October contract.
+Conversely, if the market for the component futures contract is in "contango", which means that the prices are higher in more distant delivery months than in nearer delivery months, the purchase of the December contract would take place at a price that is higher than the sale price of the October contract.
 The difference between the prices of the two component futures contracts when they are rolled is sometimes referred to as a "roll yield," and the change in price that the component futures contract experiences while it is a component of the CMCI is sometimes referred to as a "spot return."
 An investor in a Product (or the CMCI itself were it directly investable) cannot receive either the roll yield or the spot return separately.